kongondo/Blog/README.md

 2. Added Posts' Bulk Actions

 ####Version 1.1
-1. Added new widget 'Post Author'.
+1. Added new widget **'Post Author'**.
 The widget allows to add a post's author's biography with each post (above or below the post).
 2. Made 'posts truncate length' configurable

 ####Version 1.0.1